Maci Bookout Shares Rare Photo Of Son Bentley Edwards & Instagram Can’t Get Over How Handsome He Is

 Maci Bookout’s most recent Instagram share is melting hearts.

-Fans of Teen Mom OG have watched Maci’s son, Bentley Edwards, grow up before their very own eyes and in recent months — the 10-year-old seems to be on a growth spurt.
-Though he does appear in episodes of the hit MTV series, Bentley has gotten even more mature looking and Maci’s new photo of him is earning her a ton of attention from fans.
+Fans of Teen Mom OG have watched Maci’s son Bentley Edwards grow up before their very own eyes, and in recent months the 10-year-old seems to be on a growth spurt.
+Though he does appear in episodes of the hit MTV series, Bentley has gotten even more mature-looking, and Maci’s new photo of him is earning her a ton of attention from fans.

-In the new snapshot that was shared on Bookout’s account yesterday, Bentley poses for a photo at the Ronnie Bresser wrestling camp.
-In the caption of the image, Maci explains to her followers that Bentley loved going to the camp and he’s already learned so much.
-The cute new photo shows the 10-year-old posing for a photo next to wrestler Ronnie Bressler.
-In the shot, the two boys are all smiles as they pose together in a gym.
-Bentley looks all grown up in a red t-shirt with black Nike shorts.
-He pairs his look with black socks and white sneakers.
+In the new snapshot that was shared on Bookout’s account yesterday, Bentley posed for a photo at the Ronnie Bresser wrestling camp.
+In the caption of the image, Maci explained to her followers that Bentley loved going to the camp, and that he’s already learned so much.
+The cute new photo showed the 10-year-old posing for a photo next to wrestler Ronnie Bressler.
+In the shot, the two boys were all smiles as they posed together in a gym.
+Bentley looked all grown up in a red T-shirt with black Nike shorts.
+He paired his look with black socks and white sneakers.

-Bressler is dressed very similar to his student in a black long sleeve t-shirt and a pair of grey shorts.
-Like Edwards, he also rocks a pair of ankle-high socks and white sneakers.
+Bressler was dressed very similar to his student in a black, long-sleeve T-shirt and a pair of gray shorts.
+Like Edwards, he also rocked a pair of ankle-high socks and white sneakers.

 Since the post went live on her account, it’s earned the reality star a ton of attention from fans, racking up over 73,000 likes in addition to nearly 1,000 comments.

 View this post on Instagram